-Section J: Fee Refunds and Fee Credits for resits and resubmissions
+Section I: Fee Refunds and Fee Credits for resits and resubmissions

-- J1.
-If you have been offered and have registered for a resit or resubmission that you no longer wish to undertake, you should contact your Student Support Team. - J2.
-You will be entitled to a full refund of your resit or resubmission fee if you withdraw from that resit or resubmission on or before the final date given in Table 6 for the presentation on which you are registered. - J3.
+- If you have been offered and have registered for a resit or resubmission that you no longer wish to undertake, you should contact your Student Support Team. - 12.
+If you have paid a fee for your resit or resubmission, you will be entitled to a full refund of your resit or resubmission fee if you withdraw from that resit or resubmission on or before the final date given in Table 6 for the presentation on which you are registered. - 13.
 You are not entitled to any Fee Refund or Fee Credit if you withdraw after that date.